Dibbyo456/fa-bug-report/README.md

 ## Intallation and run

 ```
 npm i
 npm run dev
 ```

 It starts editing the index.svelte located in the routes folder.

-__layout.svelte is required for the template to be applied to all pages. (optional)
++layout.svelte is required for the template to be applied to all pages. (optional)

 https://kit.svelte.dev/docs/layouts